Skip to main content

 16. Critically analyze the impact racism has on population health and reflect on what it means to be anti-racist.

-The BS in Community Health requires completion of at least 120 credits of coursework.
+The BS in Public Health Practice requires completion of at least 120 credits of coursework.
 In addition to completing General Education requirements, students complete 13 credits in the Public and Community Health Course, 8 credits in Public and Community Health Foundational Science, 9 credits in Social and Behavioral Public Health, 9 credits in Community Public Health, 12 credits in Health Electives, and complete the program with a 12-credit capstone internship experience taken during the final semester.

 Explore All Degree requirements on the UMD Catalog